 Is the performance deficiency associated with one of the cornerstone attributes listed at the end of Appendix B of this Manual Chapter and did the performance deficiency adversely affect the associated cornerstone objective?

 Is the performance deficiency material to the acceptance criteria of an ITAAC (i.e., an ITAAC finding)?
+If so, is either a or b also answered “yes”?

+Does the performance deficiency prevent the licensee from meeting an ITAAC Design Commitment or approved Technical Specification?

+Does the performance deficiency invalidate the performance of the Inspection, Test, or Analysis described in the ITAAC?

 When asking the above questions, inspectors should consider the following guidance.
 Issues that could render the quality of an SSC or activity unacceptable would generally be considered more than minor.
 If the issue could render the quality of a SSC or activity indeterminate, the inspector should consider (within reason) whether the issue will require the licensee to perform substantive efforts to determine the suitability of the SSC.
 Inspectors should consider substantive efforts as “involving matters of major or practical importance.”
 Examples of substantive efforts may include, but are not limited to, a detailed engineering analysis, re-design, significant repair, or other significant corrective actions to establish the suitability of an item or activity.
 An issue that could adversely affect a SSC’s ability to perform its intended safety function, or could impair the accomplishment of another SSC’s safety function, should generally be considered more-than-minor.
 Also, issues that represent a reduction in safety margin compared to the latest safety analysis approved by the NRC should also be considered more-than-minor.